-- Prepare the toppings: Mince 2 cloves garlic, thinly slice ¼ red pepper, ¼ yellow pepper, and ¼ red onion.
+- Prepare the toppings: Thinly slice the peppers.
+Thinly slice the onion.
 Thinly slice (chiffonade) the basil leaves.
+Remove the avocado pit.

-- Quickly assemble the pizza: Spread a thin layer of tomatoes onto the dough, then sprinkle on the minced garlic.
-Top with about 1 cup mozzarella cheese.
+- Quickly assemble the pizza: Spread a thin layer of the pizza sauce onto the dough.
+Top with the mozzarella cheese.
 Then add sliced peppers, onions, and dollops of goat cheese.
-Cut an avocado in half, then scoop out small pieces of avocado onto the pizza.
-Sprinkle with kosher salt.
+Using a spoon, scoop out small dollops of the flesh onto the pizza.
+Sprinkle the top with kosher salt.